Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - Thrift

 Thrift reduces all Musou costs, and it has some specific uses in speedruns.
-If you have a team with three Thrift-characters, doing Musou on horse is so cheap that you can keep spamming it over and over, which is a good, unique fast movement tactic.
+If you have a team with three Thrift-characters, doing Musou on horse is so cheap that you can keep spamming it over and over, which is a good fast movement tactic.
 Thrift is also the main way to break Gauntlet-mode in half.

 ## Skills that are not useful for NG+ runs: